tstrijdhorst/threat-modeling/readme.md

 How can you make sure the above described scenario doesn't happen?

-* Describe all the facets of the response
+* Describe the response with enough detail to have a clear idea of how it works (if this is not possible, take a mental note of that and describe all the available details).

 ## Determine effectiveness of response and measure cost/benefit ratio